degirmencidavid/JP-PokeCardTracker/README.md

 # JP-PokeCardTracker V0.1

-A simple application to track prices of Pokemon cards on Japanese card shops.
-Run ***PokeTracker V0.1.jar*** to use it.

 The purpose of this repository is to be a teaching and learning tool.

+A simple application to track prices of Pokemon cards on Japanese card shops. ***PokeTracker V0.1.jar*** has already been compiled.

 Most functionality has ben completed for cardrush-pokemon.jp and needs to be implemented for other sites.
-The language drop-box is currently redundant, but will in future be used to switch between a set of English/Japanese storefronts.
+The language drop-box is currently redundant, but can in future be used to switch between a set of English/Japanese storefronts.

 Currently the **Poke Name**, **Set No**, **Set Limit**, **JPY Price**, **GBP price** fields have to be filled for a card to be generated.
 JPY Price and GBP Price will be optional and will be used to compare your purchase price with the price on a certain storefront.